GSoster/idle-game/README.md

 Configurable achievements.

-### Maybe

-add some sort of enemies (layered images to the clickArea )

 #### Plugins

 Make eventlisteners (as waits) to specific actions and call specific methods/functions in a spearated layer.
 This layer would work as a gateway to allow users/develoeprs to create "plugin-like" features and call them throught the use of this separated group of functions.: TigFW --> eventListener to action (eg.: buy item) --> calls action on gateway layer --> if exist calls method specified by developer on some external file.

 #### Themes

-Maybe it is a good idea to define a folder to "themes" and create some reusable css themes: Medieval, Space, Futuristic/IT, etc
+- [x] Maybe it is a good idea to define a folder to "themes" and create some reusable css themes: Medieval, Space, Futuristic/IT, etc

 #### Layers